 The GeoView S-63 system addresses these challenges and enables ENC re-sellers to develop their own ENC services and source data directly from both the RENCs and the hydrographic offices, which are not part of a RENC, in order to stay competitive.

 - Data treated in accordance with IHO S-63 Data Protection Scheme

 - Hosted with 97% uptime

 - Web based online reporting

 The GeoView S-63 system provides the ENC re-sellers with a complete business system for the collection and distribution of ENC charts (compliant with the S-57 product specification) to end users.

-The system is hosted with us to ensure service continuity and is maintained through a web-interface where the re-seller has access to all relevant tools with which to encrypt electronic navigational chart data and issue permits associated with this data for distribution to the end-users.
+The system is hosted with ECC to ensure service continuity and maintenance through a web-interface where the re-seller has access to all relevant tools with which to encrypt electronic navigational chart data and issue permits associated with this data for distribution to the end-users.

-The GeoView S-63 system has functionality for importing encrypted and unencrypted S-57 data sets with or without provided cell keys, import of encrypted S-63 data sets with cell keys, export of encrypted S-63 data sets, permit files generating, customer and vessel management and support for financial reporting.
+The GeoView S-63 system has functionality for importing encrypted and unencrypted S-57 data sets with or without provided cell keys.
+It also allows the import of encrypted S-63 data sets with cell keys, export of encrypted S-63 data sets, permit file generation, customer and vessel management and support for financial reporting.

-This enables the ENC re-sellers to take control of their own ENC service, define own margins and ultimately become independent ENC providers to the increasingly growing user market.
+All of which enables the ENC re-sellers to take control of their own ENC service, define their own margins and ultimately become independent ENC providers to the increasingly growing user market.